60 Low-Competition Youtube Niches Anyone Can Rank (2026)

 • Smart tools: I always lean on vidIQ — it’s the easiest way to see which low-competition keywords are actually worth your time.

-And if I ever launch a new faceless channel in one of these niches, I’ll link it right here so you can see the journey in real time.
-Because nothing builds credibility like proof.
+And if I ever launch a new faceless channel in one of these niches, I’ll link it right here so you can see the journey in real time because nothing builds credibility like proof.